christophergandrud/cv/cv_web/Gandrud_cv_web.md

 > Papers can be found at: <http://christophergandrud.blogspot.com/p/research.html>

-- Letting German Banks Fail: Federalism and decisions to save troubled banks.
-With Sahil Deo, Christian Franz, and Mark Hallerberg.
-Revise and resubmit to *Politische Vierteljahresschrift* (PVS).
+- When All is Said and Done: Updating 'Elections, Special Interests, and Financial Crisis'.
+With Mark Hallerberg.
+Revise and resubmit at *Research and Politics*.

 - Statistical Rules and Member State Electoral Incentives: Eurostat and the Europeanisation of Responses to Financial Crises with a Focus on Bad Banks.